diogoaduartereis/lbaw1751/README.md

 # A1: Collaborative Q&A

 ## Goals, Motivation, Business Context and Environment
 Our main goal (and motivation) is to solve people's questions by providing a connection between those who need help and those that have the knowledge.
-The website will work like a forum where the users who need help can post questions (by creating a new thread in the forum).
-To post a question, a user must be registered to the forum.
-The question will be listed in the forum for whoever has knowledge to answer them.
-To answer a question, a user must be registered to the forum.
+The website will work like a forum where the users who need help can post questions (by creating a new thread).
+To post a question, a user must be registered.
+The questions will be listed in the Q&A platform for whoever has knowledge to answer them.
+To answer a question, a user must be registered as well.
-	It is possible to view questions and answers to a question (forum thread) even without being registered.
+It is possible to view questions and answers even without being registered.
-	The forum is also aimed to provide information to people that don't know it and may end up visiting it by searching for a specific question on a search engine.
+The Q&A platform is also aimed to provide information to people that don't know it and may end up visiting it by searching for a specific question on a search engine.
 They can quickly and easily find the solution to their problem.
-	The thematic of the forum will be about software development (programming).
+	The thematic of the Q&A platform will be about software development (programming).

 ## Main Features